ZorikovPasha/React-Loft-Mebel/README.md

 - [x] cart item is not being removed from redux
 - [x] removing from favorites does not remove from redux
 - [ ] mark in swagger which id to send
+- [x] mark cart and favorites icons
+- [x] when not logged in items are not being added to cart
+- [x] catalog aside close
+- [ ] cart items after login should be added to database?